Just like there are good hotels and bad hotels, the same is true in apartments.

-You can’t have it all, but hopefully the building has at least a few of these.
+You cannot have it all, but hopefully, the building has at least a few of these.

 In addition to just a good location (again no area is free of crime), one of the most important features of a good apartment building is a building that takes security seriously.
 Ask the following questions:

-- Does the apartment have property wide surveillance system to deter crime?
+- Does the apartment have a property-wide surveillance system to deter crime?

-- Does the apartment building have well-lit parking lot?
+- Does the apartment building have a well-lit parking lot?